Epicminer256/ScriptHub/README.md

 Scripthub will soon be introducing the following features:

+- Remakes of original tools
+- New tools
     - Disabling start menu web search
 - Make more scripts installable via repo links
-    - Make ScriptHub not rely entirly on local files or folders
 - Runnable via one command, no download needed